 GHC and many of its members and partners will attend the Seventieth World Health Assembly (WHA70) in Geneva, Switzerland at the end of May.
 GHC will again send a delegation of its members to WHA, provide hotel room blocks, host a special events calendar online, and organize side events throughout the week.
 View the GHC WHA70 web page for more details regarding GHC at WHA, and how to get involved.
 You can access GHC’s Special Events calendar to view WHA side-events.
-Please note that you must be a GHC member in good standing (paid dues for 2017) to apply for GHC’s WHA delegation.
+Please note that GHC’s delegation is now closed.

 NEWS FROM THE FIELD